 - 2007 – VC Performance Individual Award.

-Amanda is a member of the QUT Academy of Learning & Teaching (QALT) as Senior Fellow of The Higher Education Academy (UK) which recognises teaching and learning support in higher education as evaluated against the UK Professional Standards Framework.
+Amanda is a Senior Fellow of The Higher Education Academy (UK) which recognises teaching and learning support in higher education as evaluated against the UK Professional Standards Framework.

-- Stickley AP, Christensen SA, Duncan BD, Buchbach JM, (2016) Predictive technology and natural hazards: risk for Australian planning authorities?, International Journal of Law in the Built Environment p1-14
+- Stickley A, Christensen S, Duncan B, Buchbach J, (2016) Predictive technology and natural hazards: risk for Australian planning authorities?, Journal of Property, Planning and Environmental Law p1-14

-- Carver TL, Stickley A, (2012) Teamwork in first year law units: Can it work?, Journal of University Teaching and Learning Practice p1-31
+- Carver T, Stickley A, (2012) Teamwork in first year law units: Can it work?, Journal of University Teaching and Learning Practice p1-31

-- Stickley AP, (2011) Providing a law degree for the 'real world': Perspective of an Australian law school, The Law Teacher p63-86
+- Stickley A, (2011) Providing a law degree for the 'real world': Perspective of an Australian law school, Law Teacher p63-86

-- Christensen SA, Duncan BD, Stickley AP, (2009) Behavioural biases and information disclosure laws relating to residential property sales: narrowing the gap between existing laws and calls for future reforms., Queensland University of Technology Law and Justice Journal p251-279
+- Christensen S, Duncan B, Stickley A, (2009) Behavioural biases and information disclosure laws relating to residential property sales: narrowing the gap between existing laws and calls for future reforms., QUT Law Review p251-279

-- Christensen SA, Duncan WD, Stickley AP, (2007) Evaluating Information Disclosure to Buyers of Real Estate - Useful or Merely Adding to the Confusion and Expense?, Queensland University of Technology Law and Justice Journal p148-177
+- Christensen S, Duncan W, Stickley A, (2007) Evaluating Information Disclosure to Buyers of Real Estate - Useful or Merely Adding to the Confusion and Expense?, QUT Law Review p148-177

-- Stickley AP, (2006) Contributory Negligence under the TPA - Will the High Court be Able to Continue its Protection of the Careless Consumer?, Competition and Consumer Law Journal p39-52
+- Stickley A, (2006) Contributory Negligence under the TPA - Will the High Court be Able to Continue its Protection of the Careless Consumer?, Competition and Consumer Law Journal p39-52

-- Christensen SA, Stickley AP, (2000) Electronic Title in the New Millennium, The Flinders Journal of Law Reform p209-234
+- Christensen S, Stickley A, (2000) Electronic Title in the New Millennium, The Flinders Journal of Law Reform p209-234

-- Stickley AP, (1998) The Covenant for Quiet Enjoyment: A Potential Nuisance to Lessors, National Law Review p1-13
+- Stickley A, (1998) The Covenant for Quiet Enjoyment: A Potential Nuisance to Lessors, National Law Review p1-13

 For more publications by this staff member, visit QUT ePrints, the University's research repository.